 “Shared suffering is half suffering.”

-In this embryonic state, there is no own ability to criticize or discernment.
+There is no ability to criticize or discern in this embryonic state.
 Thus, the embryo perceives the mother’s feelings as a direct experience and, therefore, a foundation for judging its environment.
-It is well known that the embryonic period and early childhood leave essential imprints that determine a human’s later behavior.
+It is well known that the embryonic period and early childhood leave essential imprints determining a human’s later behavior.

 The patient reacts in his life as if he had gone through the experiences of his mother himself; only he has no direct relation to them.
 Only the gift of Hippomanes brings the connection and breaks the tight chain between mother and child.
 If this connection remains unrecognized, the problem shows itself, for example, how the child, who has grown up in the meantime, wants to help his mother until his last breath.
 This individual is desperate when his mother dies, without the help and relief having arrived and accepted.